 Ideally, before carrying out any growth experiments you should take a step back and decide on one single number that you want to change based on your goals.

 If you feel like your experiments aren’t driving you in the direction, you will not change the direction.
 Rather you want your business to determine that single metric.
 Sometimes that metric is too broad.
-If you’re end goal is to “grow your business”, or “acquire more customers” or “do less custom jobs than last year” then it’s too broad.
+If your end goal is to “grow your business”, or “acquire more customers” or “do fewer custom jobs than last year” then it’s too broad.